-To create consistency in how services across VHA are described, the DSVA team, working with the Office of Digital Communications at VHA, has developed a draft list of approximately 100 services offered across VHA drawn from a review and consolidation of over 2000 service names across VA facility websites.
+To create consistency in service descriptions across VHA, the DSVA team, working with the Office of Digital Communications at VHA, has developed a draft list of approximately 100 services offered across VHA drawn from a review and consolidation of over 2000 service names across VA facility websites.

-In addition to this list, each service includes an easily understandable Veteran-centric short description that includes related patient-friendly or alternative names and related conditions or procedures when applicable.
+In addition to this list, each service includes an easily understandable, Veteran-centric short description that includes related patient-friendly or alternative names and related conditions or procedures when applicable.
 These descriptions can be cross-published across at any VA facility that offers the service.
 If your facility has a service that is listed in the national list of services and you would like for it to be included or have feedback regarding an existing service name or description, please contact us.

 [National] Service name* (required) (autopopulates)